samducker/payload-task/README.md

 | Tenant 3 | bronze | bronze.test |

 These credentials are created by default when running the seed script.
 You can use them to test different permission levels and tenant access scenarios.

+## Future to-do's
+For the purposes of this activity, I want to complete the project within a timely fashion.
+- I would add some end to end tests with Playwright or some unit and integration tests with Vitest.
+- I would add some additional access controls on a per tenant basis, and produce unique content for each tenant